-- Personal friendships are built on shared interest because the interest provides a foundation for getting to know the other person.
-Personal friends share their thoughts and feelings as well as experiences.
-Once the friendship is built, children learn each other’s communication style, begin to stick up for each other, answer each other’s questions honestly, help each other when there is a need, and enjoy spending time together.
+- Personal friendships are built on shared interests, feelings, and experiences.
+Children learn each other’s communication style, begin to stick up for each other, answer each other’s questions honestly, and enjoy spending time together.

-- Communication is important because it gives children an avenue to express themselves and their ideas while learning from others in the same way.
-Communication involves the use of verbal and non-verbal skills to express oneself and understand others.
-It requires clear speech and body language, facial expressions and gestures.
+- Communication skills give children an avenue to express themselves and their ideas while learning from others in the same way.

-- Assertiveness: Children benefit from training that emphasizes the importance of assertiveness.
+- Assertiveness: Children benefit learning the importance of assertiveness early.
 Assertive behavior improves learning potential because assertive students are more likely to ask questions, take responsibility for their choices and decisions, and gain leadership experience.